What is Lidar?

 Watch this video to learn all about the technology and how it can advance roadway safety, prevent crashes and save lives.

-LEARN MORE ABOUT VELODYNE’S SMARTEST, MOST POWERFUL SENSORS FOR AUTONOMY AND DRIVER ASSISTANCE
+LEARN MORE ABOUT VELODYNE’S SMART, POWERFUL LIDAR SOLUTIONS FOR AUTONOMY AND DRIVER ASSISTANCE

 How Lidar Technology Enables Autonomous Cars to Operate Safely